-Transcribing the census for a large counties like London is a mammoth task and a huge amount of manpower is required to compile these records.
+Transcribing the census for large counties like London is a mammoth task and a huge amount of manpower is required to compile these records.

 Smaller UK-based companies, societies and individuals have been compiling census name indexes covering particular counties or areas.
 Cultural, historical, geographical knowledge of the UK and an interest in genealogy gives them an advantage in producing more accurate results than other companies outside of the UK.